indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

 ####[[⬆]](#toc) <a name='qa'>QA:</a>
 * Unit tests advantages?
 * Types of tests: acceptance testing, functional testing, smoke testing, regression testing, unit testing, integration testing, stress testing, (Load, Performance, Sanity, Stability, Security, Feature, Progression, Installation, Business).
-* Differences between mock and stub?
+* Differences between stub and mock?
+(A stub is a test double with preprogrammed behavior.
+Mocks are stubs with preprogrammed expectations)
 * Selenium tests and webdriver.

 ####[[⬆]](#toc) <a name='algorithms'>Algorithms:</a>